sankey1232/blockchain_demo/README.md

 3. Enter the command: $ export FLASK_APP=blockchain.py This is will tell the terminal which application to work with by exporting the FLASK_APP environment variable.
 4. Enter: $ python -m flask run --host=0.0.0.0 This will run an externally visible server.
-5. Enter the URL http://0.0.0.0:5000/<enter HTTP function name> in a web browser for performing the required operation.
+5. Enter the URL "http://0.0.0.0:5000/<enter HTTP function name>" in a web browser for performing the required operation.